Rating:

 Cambridge Investment Research Brokerage Rates and Fees

-Because Cambridge Investment Research relies heavily on advisors, rates and fees associated with investing and account maintenance are higher than the industry average.
-A traditional load mutual fund charges between 3% up to 5.75% of the total amount invested up front to the investor, while stock and bond purchases generally reflect a smaller percentage, generally between 1% and 2% of the total amount invested.
+Because Cambridge Investment Research relies heavily on advisors, rates and fees associated with investing and account maintenance can be higher than the industry average.
+A traditional load mutual fund can charge an upfront sales load to the investor, while stock and bond purchases can also come with transaction charges that vary by product, custodian, and account setup.

 These rates are extremely high.
-Some top performing mutual funds and ETFs at discount brokers will charge as low as 0.10% annually.
-Buying a $2,000 worth of stock will set a client back $10 to $20 at Cambridge, while the same transaction will cost $0 at Charles Schwab.
+Some top performing mutual funds and ETFs at discount brokers will charge very low annual expense ratios.
+Buying a $2,000 worth of stock can trigger ticket charges and service charges at Cambridge, while the same transaction will cost $0 at Charles Schwab.

 There are additional fees associated with Cambridge Investment Research brokerage accounts.
-These include:
+These can include:

 • Annual account maintenance fee: $35 per account

-• Insufficient funds (returned check of ACH debits): $20 per incident
+• Insufficient funds (returned check): $15 per incident

-• There is an additional document delivery fee of $1.00 per account for opting out of the organization’s e-delivery system for account statements, delivered on a quarterly basis
+• There is an additional document delivery fee of $1.00 per statement for opting out of the organization’s e-delivery system for account statements

 Find a Financial Advisor